litmuschaos/v1-litmus-docs/docs/kafka-broker-disk-failure.md

 ### Prepare ChaosEngine

 - Provide the application info in `spec.appinfo`
 - Provide the experiment tunables.
-While many tunables have default values specified in the ChaosExperiment CR, some need to be explicitly supplied.
+While many tunables have default values specified in the ChaosExperiment CR, some need to be explicitly supplied in `experiments.spec.components.env`
+- To understand the values to provided in a ChaosEngine specification, refer [ChaosEngine Concepts](chaosengine-concepts.md)

 #### Supported Experiment Tunables